- Area: 37.5 kilometres square

 Discover world-class fishing

 The fishing at the Lake is second to none.
-The Barramundi in the dam can grow to a colossal size, as they have no natural predators like crocodiles.
+The Barramundi in the Dam can grow to a colossal size, as they have no natural predators like crocodiles.

-The world record Barramundi (121 cm and 38.75 kg) and the world record Sooty Grunter (5.45 kilograms) were both caught in Lake Tinaroo.
+The world record Barramundi (121 cm and 38.75 kg) and the world record Sooty Grunter (5.45 kilograms) were caught in Lake Tinaroo.
 The famous Barra Bash is held each year around November.
 There is no closed season or a maximum size limit.

 The lake’s ability to produce World Record fish makes it a unique fishing destination.

 You will find varied accommodation to suit everyone.
-Pitch a tent or park your motor-home on camping grounds.
+Pitch a tent or park your motor home on camping grounds.
 You may even want to pamper yourself and stay in a luxurious resort!

-With as much as there is to see and do, it’s no wonder that Lake Tinaroo is the Tableland’s most popular holiday spot.
+With as much as there is to see and do, it’s no wonder that Lake Tinaroo is Tableland’s most popular holiday spot.